 Arrange a shoot for your landing page to make it look more appealing and credible.
 Ensure that your images provide straightforward navigation to the viewer.

 They use their customer images as soon as you visit their landing page.
 It helps build curiosity and trust among new users.
 Natural photos can also help improve your landing page engagement rate.

 This is considered the primary factor while aiming for a high landing page engagement rate.
-If your landing page takes heavy time to load, then the viewer will head back without even considering what your website has to offer.
-Ensure that your website doesn’t take much time to load.
+If your landing page takes heavy time to load, then the viewer will head back without even considering what your page has to offer.
+Ensure that your landing page doesn’t take much time to load.

 With an end number of competitors available in the market, it’s essential to curate a page that stands out in the crowd.
 Just by using the images and creative text, you can make your page look perfect but not unique.
 Hence, try using these things for a better landing page engagement rate-

 Video - In a time of tik tok, reels, and YT shorts, we can’t simply rely on images.
 Videos build more interest among viewers, who prefer watching them on repeat over other things.

 Animations - Just like video, animations also help create interactive sessions that can make a user stick on the page for a more extended period, helping you increase the landing page engagement rate.

 A video explaining who you are and what you do can help build more trust among consumers.

 Nowadays, users are sceptical about sharing their data with every page through cookies or unnecessarily signing in.
 Hence, they have become wary and thoughtful at the same time before transmitting the data to any website or landing page.

 To help users get connected with you, it’s essential to have a CTA which is persuading and trustworthy at the same time.
 Ensure you build a creative copy that is way too different from simply asking them to Sign In!